Sexological Bodywork

 What is Sexological Bodywork?

-Sexological Bodyworkยฎ is a body-centered practice that helps individuals or couples explore their sexuality, sensations, and desires through mindful touch and sex education.
-Sessions may include breathwork, movement and full body touch (from practitioner to client), focusing on developing body awareness and erotic pleasure.
+Sexological Bodyworkยฎ is a body-centered practice that supports individuals or couples exploring their sexuality, sensations, and desires through mindful touch and sex education.
+Sessions may include breathwork, movement, and full-body touch (from practitioner to client), with a focus on developing body awareness and erotic pleasure.
 The practice is trauma-informed and emphasizes consent, boundaries, and self-discovery.
-Certified Sexological Bodyworkers are fully clothed, wear gloves for genital or anal touch, and work within strict ethical guidelines to ensure a safe and respectful experience.
-Sessions are designed towards the erotic development of the client and wellbeing - as a way to support you to bring your attention back to the sensations in your body.
-The sessions focus on the sensory aspects of pleasure, touch and eroticism, contemplating the psychological aspects, yet not focusing on them.

 Hereโs a breakdown of how it typically unfolds:

-1. Preliminary Talk: Setting the Intention (15-30 minutes)
+1. Preliminary Talk: Setting the Intention

 The session begins with a conversation (intake) where we explore your intentions and any specific goals, challenges, or areas you'd like to focus on.
 This is your space to share any relevant details about your body, emotions, or sexuality.
 Weโll clarify what youโre hoping to achieveโwhether itโs expanding pleasure, understanding boundaries, exploring arousal, or addressing specific issues.